What Determines the Severity of Injury in Arc Flash

 Personal protective equipment (PPE) is essential in protecting workers from the hazards of an electrical arc.
 The appropriate arc flash PPE category must be selected based on the incident energy levels identified during the risk assessment.
 Proper PPE, including flame-resistant clothing, face shields, and gloves, can significantly reduce the severity of injuries.

-This article has highlighted the critical elements that determine the severity of injuries in an arc flash and the importance of comprehensive risk assessments and appropriate safety measures.
+This article has highlighted the critical elements determining the severity of injuries in an arc flash and the importance of comprehensive risk assessments and appropriate safety measures.
 By focusing on these areas, we can enhance the safety of electrical systems and protect workers from the severe consequences of arc flash incidents.